Hanna-N9/Python-Learning-Projects/README.md

 The repository is organized into two main folders:

 - `lessons`: Contains solutions and exercises from the individual lessons of the course.
-- `projects`: Contains projects that I've built as part of the course, demonstrating the practical application of Python concepts.
+- `projects`: Includes projects I've built as part of the course, demonstrating the practical application of Python concepts.

 ## Getting Started